ElizabethBrooks/DGEAnalysis_ShinyApps/README.md

 The latest version of this application may be downloaded from this repository.

+## Tutorials

+### Web

+Gene tables were may be created from RNA-seq data as described in [Bioinformatics Analysis of Omics Data with the Shell & R](https://morphoscape.wordpress.com/2022/07/28/bioinformatics-analysis-of-omics-data-with-the-shell-r/).

+A tutorial of the biostatistical analysis performed in this application is provided in [Downstream Bioinformatics Analysis of Omics Data with edgeR](https://morphoscape.wordpress.com/2022/08/09/downstream-bioinformatics-analysis-of-omics-data-with-edger/).

+## PDF

+The tutorials for using the applications or creating scripts for the different analyses can be found in the tutorials folder of this repository.

 ## Example Data Sets

 Example gene counts and experimental design tables are also provided in the [data directory](https://github.com/ElizabethBrooks/DGEAnalysis_ShinyApps/tree/main/data) of this repository.

 An example RNA-seq data set may be obtained from [ScienceDirect](https://www.sciencedirect.com/science/article/pii/S0147651319302684) and [NCBI](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA504739/).

-## Helpful Information

-Gene tables were may be created from RNA-seq data as described in [Bioinformatics Analysis of Omics Data with the Shell & R](https://morphoscape.wordpress.com/2022/07/28/bioinformatics-analysis-of-omics-data-with-the-shell-r/).

-A tutorial of the biostatistical analysis performed in this application is provided in [Downstream Bioinformatics Analysis of Omics Data with edgeR](https://morphoscape.wordpress.com/2022/08/09/downstream-bioinformatics-analysis-of-omics-data-with-edger/).

 ## Acknowledgements